Rare Disease Day by Laura

 RSVP directly to Jacque for Zoom Log In: art@tedcommunity.org

-We invite you to tell your story in whatever way feels right to you: literal, symbolic, or abstract.
-You might explore the contrast between what people see and what we live or express something that feels difficult to put into words.
+Tell your story in whatever way feels right to you: literal, symbolic, or abstract.
+You may think about what people see or express something that feels difficult to put into words.
 Consider the idea of an outer layer and an inner world, and use color as a metaphor for hope, research, visibility, access, or anything else that feels meaningful to you.

 Suggested Art Supply List